95

 Finland's education system has been the envy of the world since PISA rankings began.
 Finnish students consistently outperform peers in reading, math, and science — yet they spend fewer hours in school and receive virtually no homework in primary years.
 The secret is a system built on trust, well-trained teachers, and an emphasis on equity rather than competition.

 Beyond education, Finland delivers exceptional healthcare through a public system funded by taxes, with out-of-pocket costs capped at reasonable annual limits.
 The country is one of the safest in Europe, with low crime and high political stability.
 Environmental quality is outstanding — Finland has the cleanest air in the world according to WHO data, and 73% of the country is covered by forest.
 The downside is the climate: long, dark winters are a genuine challenge for newcomers.
-Explore Finland's full profile.
+Explore Finland's full profile or read our complete guide to moving to Finland.

 Norway — The HDI Champion